 Cooking enthusiasts will appreciate Rawlings’s kitchen, decorated with yellow gingham curtains overlooking the outside vegetable garden.
 It includes an authentic stove, icebox, pantry, and also some spice cans.

 Don’t miss the Tenant House, living quarters for her laborers.
 This house provides a further glimpse into Florida’s frontier life.

-A Park volunteer guide creates an inviting tour and provides insight into the author’s life.
+A Park volunteer guide creates an inviting tour and also provides insight into the author’s life.
 The homestead is open daily.
-Visitors may tour the house with a ranger dressed in period costume from Thursday through Sunday at 10 and 11 am and on the hour from 1 – 4 pm from October through July.
+Visitors may also tour the house with a ranger dressed in period costume.
+These tours are Thursday through Sunday at 10 and 11 am and on the hour from 1 – 4 pm from October through July.

 Charming Micanopy, a short ride from Cross Creek

 There are also plenty of choices for accommodations if you want to stay over.
 There’s the college town of Gainesville to the north or the horse country of Ocala to the south.
 But to soak in some authentic Florida pioneer spirit, also consider staying in the nearby community of Micanopy.
 Once an Indian Trading Post, this tiny, but charming village of historic homes and moss-draped oaks is known as “the town that time forgot” for good reason.
 Full of archaeological sites and a charming downtown with antique shops and quaint restaurants, it’s perfect for exploring then overnighting in one of the bed and breakfast inns.